Benefits of Investment Diversification

 When it comes to your financial security, a diversified investment strategy is crucial.
 Everyone knows the old adage about placing all your eggs in one basket - if that basket drops, you could be in serious trouble.
 When you focus on investment diversification, you’ll create a balanced portfolio that betters your chance at long-term financial success.

 Diversifying your investment portfolio is the intentional practice of investing money in a variety of different places.
 The goal?
 Minimize serious risk when and if one type of asset underperforms due to any type of event.
 Diversification allows you to balance your portfolio risk versus reward.
-In essence, spreading your investments out lets you protect yourself.
+In essence, by spreading your investments outlets you protect yourself.

 The risk management strategy that diversification offers means you can invest in several different types and risk levels of assets and vehicles.
 Doing so can limit too much exposure to any one thing.
 The ultimate goal of a diversified portfolio is to earn the highest reward with the least amount of risk.
 A well-diversified portfolio might have a combination of fixed income, a variety of stocks and other investments and various commodities to balance it out.